bboc/todoist-converter/README.md

 - **fixed**: App tests for existence of input file before conversion
 - **added**: App displays error information
 - **added**: App icon
+- **added**: App now can process an entire directory todoist- or opml-files
 - **added**: App now displays conversion formats dependent on the selected input file
+- **fixed**: App defaults to write to root folder on MacOS
+-
 - **added**: makefile with commands for building release and debug apps
 - **changed**: cleaned up layout of app
 - **fixed**: fixed a bug in taskpaper export where empty priority in a task would result in an exception